 Fig. S1.
 Cumulative production of articles on “Complexity” and “Ecological complexity” over time.
-Cumulative production (from 1970 to 2021) between articles mentioning “complexity” in their titles and abstract considering all the scientific fields (gray line), and separately for the ecology and environmental sciences, as approximated by the search term “ecological complexity” (red line).
-The number of articles were log-transformed [Log10(x+1)] to ease the comparison between groups.
+Cumulative production (from 1970 to 2021) between articles mentioning “complexity” in their titles and abstract including all scientific fields (gray line), and separately, ecology and environmental sciences, as approximated by the search term “ecological complexity” (red line).
+The number of articles were log-transformed [log10(x+1)] to ease the comparison between groups.